Brandbook example

 • Typography: The fonts to be used consistently.

-• Color palette: The primary and secondary colors of the brand.
+• Color palette: the primary and secondary colors of the brand.

-• Visual language: Guidelines for photography, icons and illustrations.
+• Visual language: guidelines for photography, icons and illustrations.

-• Tone of voice: The writing style and tone of voice of the brand.
+• Tone of voice: the writing style and tone of voice of the brand.

 A brand book is a document that establishes a brand's visual and verbal guidelines.
 It includes agreements on logo, color usage, typography, tone of voice and other elements that ensure a consistent brand appearance.